-When it comes to skiing and winter sports in Europe, Switzerland ranks as one of the top countries because of the all-encompassing, snow-capped Alps, the modern ski facilities offered, and the abundance of upscale hotels, resorts and apartments that can accommodate skiers.
-It’s almost as if Switzerland was made for skiing, snowboarding and snow-related activities.
+Swiss ski areas in Europe rank as one of the top places to find winter sports opportunities, no matter your experience level.
+This is due to the all-encompassing, snow-capped Alps, modern ski facilities, and the abundance of upscale hotels, resorts and apartments to accommodate visitors.
+It’s almost as if Switzerland was made for winter sports.

-An amazing number of areas in Switzerland’s winter wonderland are exceptional ski regions that welcome groups and host thousands of skiers, snowboarders and winter sport enthusiasts every year.
+An amazing number of regions in Switzerland’s winter wonderland are exceptional ski areas.
+They welcome groups and host thousands of winter sports enthusiasts every year.
+Although the Swiss Alps provide a myriad of opportunities, these Swiss ski areas are sure to leave an impression.

 Grindelwald

-At 10,000-foot-high Mount Titlis in the Lake Lucerne region at Engelberg, and only two hours from the Zurich Airport, you’ll find the largest ski area in central Switzerland, with as many as 25 lifts, downhill runs for the pros and three slopes for beginners.
+At 10,000-feet, Mount Titlis in the Lake Lucerne region at Engelberg is the largest ski area in central Switzerland.
+It’s conveniently located only two hours from the Zurich Airport.
+Mount Titlis has as many as 25 lifts, downhill runs for the pros and three slopes for beginners.
 And with the glacial slopes at 9,800 feet, the snowpack makes skiing possible from October to May.

-After a full day in the snow and sun, your party can retire to a comfy hotel, guesthouse or apartment, and indulge in one of the Swiss’ favorite dinners—fondue and wine in front of a warm, roaring fireplace.
+After a full day in the snow and sun, your party can retire to a comfy hotel, guesthouse or apartment.
+Afterward, indulge in one of the Swiss’ favorite dinners—fondue and wine in front of a warm, roaring fireplace.

-There are 51 miles of slopes and trails in the Titlis ski area, with a variety of snow sports available, including winter hiking, snowshoeing, cross-country skiing, sledding—and there’s even an igloo village where your group can relax over dinner or drinks after a day of riding snowbikes or paragliding.
+There are 51 miles of slopes and trails in the Titlis ski area, with a variety of snowy winter sports available.
+Gear up and get outside for winter hiking, snowshoeing, cross-country skiing and sledding.
+In fact, there’s even an igloo village where groups can relax over dinner and drinks after a day snowbiking (yes, that’s a thing!).

-In the Jungfrau region, three spectacular mountains reign supreme—the massive Eiger, Mönch and Junfrau—and throughout the area skiing, snowboarding, sledging and winter hiking also reign supreme for enthusiasts.
+In the Jungfrau region, three spectacular mountains reign supreme—the massive Eiger, Mönch and Junfrau.
+Throughout the area, skiing, snowboarding, sledging and winter hiking also reign supreme for winter sports enthusiasts.

 Muerren